-I’ve been the designer at BackerKit for almost 3.5 years.
+I’ve been the designer at BackerKit for 4 years.
 My role encompasses the full length of product development process, which starts with the product roadmap meeting and research topics that come up from that, all the way to writing the stories that our developers will work on.

 I also do wireframes and mocks and front-end development, where I code and deploy features in our software.
 I also do a bit of marketing work, including our public website, setting up the blog, and any visual design needs that arise in terms of graphic design.